Be the star of any party or get-together when you serve this Crab Rangoon Dip with Wonton Chips! People LOVE this dip!

 - 1 clove garlic, minced

 - Bottled sweet and sour sauce, for serving

 - Additional thinly sliced green onions, for serving

 For wonton chips:

 - Cut wonton wrappers diagonally in half to form triangles.
 Arrange triangles in a single layer on baking sheets - you will need to bake in batches.
 Lightly spray cut wontons with cooking spray, then carefully flip them over, and spray them again.

 - Bake in preheated oven for 5 minutes or until edges are golden brown.
 Set aside to cool.

 - In a medium bowl, stir together cream cheese and sour cream.
 Add crab, green onion, lemon juice, soy sauce, and garlic; mix well.

 - Cover and refrigerate for 2 to 24 hours.

-To serve, drizzle the dip with sweet and sour sauce and garnish with additional sliced green onion.
+- If desired, top the dip with sweet and sour sauce and sliced green onions before serving.